artkulak/idao2020-final/README.md

     return predictions

  ```

- We used half of predictions closest to zeros and half - closest to ones.
+We used half of the predictions closest to zeros and half - closest to ones.
 This boosted our score significantly.
-Afterwards we just used 5 folds * 5 seeds LGBM models, created a bunch of features and optimized hyperparameters of the models
+Afterward we just used `5 folds * 5 seeds` LGBM models, created a bunch of features, and optimized hyperparameters of the models